You’re mistaken if you don’t think a supermarket’s sales strategy impacts your grocery shopping.

 Marketing Signs – Sales Strategy 6

-Next to supermarket layout marketing signs are one of the next biggest ways they can gain attention prompting customers to spend more on deals that might not be on their shopping list.
+Next to supermarket layout, marketing signs are one of the most significant ways they can gain attention, prompting customers to spend more on deals that might not be on their shopping list.

-Signage starts outside the store and works it’s way indoors.
-Have a look around the next time you visit a store just to see how a store markets even just 1 product or sale to encourage you to shop.
+Signage starts outside the store and works its way indoors.
+Have a look around the next time you visit a store to see how a store markets even just 1 product or sale to encourage you to shop.

-Although we struggle with this in our family it’s a good reminder to help keep food costs low.
+Although we struggle with this in our family, it’s an excellent reminder to help keep food costs low.

 Bulk Food Shopping – Sales Strategy 7

-Buy more eat or drink more is the way bulk food shopping is supposed to be marketed.
+Buy more, eat or drink more is how Bulk food shopping is supposed to be marketed.

-Just like buying in bulk at Costco the same premises applies at Bulk stores.
+Like buying in Bulk at Costco, the same premises apply at Bulk stores.

-However, some people buy in bulk so they don’t have product hanging around too long.
+However, some people buy in Bulk, so they don’t have products hanging around too long.

-There are benefits to buying as much or little of a product that you need.
+There are benefits to buying as much or little of a product as you need.

-The con is the price you will pay which is not always the best price.
+The con is your price, which is not always the best price.

-Bulk shopping can be anything from buying deals that require you to buy more than 1 product to get a special price to buy larger quantity packaged products.
+Bulk shopping can be anything from deals that require you to buy more than 1 product to getting a special price to buy a larger quantity of packaged products.